shenxiaocam/Deep-network-embedding-for-graph-representation-learning-in-signed-networks/README.md

-Code and Datasets for our paper:
+Code and Datasets for our paper
 ====

-**X. Shen and F.-L. Chung, "Deep network embedding for graph representation learning in signed networks," IEEE Transactions on Cybernetics, vol. 50, no. 4, pp. 1556-1568, 2020.**
+X. Shen and F.-L. Chung, "Deep network embedding for graph representation learning in signed networks," IEEE Transactions on Cybernetics, vol. 50, no. 4, pp. 1556-1568, 2020.

-DNE-SBP Model Descriptions:
+DNE-SBP Model Descriptions
 ====

-**Input**:
+**Input**
 -------
 Load ".mat" file and get an input matrix **"Gwl_ud"**, i.e., the signed adjacency matrix of a network.

-**Hyperparameters**:
+**Hyperparameters**
 -------
 1) beta: ratio of penalty on reconstruction errors of observed connections over that of unobserved connections